-Kristin Smith is the music specialist at Grace Episcopal Day School, in Kensington, MD.
+Kristin Smith is the music specialist at Grace Episcopal Day School in Kensington, MD.
 She is active as an elemental music and movement educator and clinician in the region of her home chapter of the American Orff-Schulwerk Association, the Middle Atlantic chapter.

 A native of Pennsylvania, Kristin received her bachelor’s degrees in music education and flute performance from Lebanon Valley College.
 She completed her Orff Schulwerk certification through the University of the Arts, and the Master Class in Orff Schulwerk through George Mason University.

-Kristin has educational experience in several states, including Pennsylvania, Florida, Virginia, and Maryland.
-In addition to serving as a trustee for ACEMM, she is an advisory board member and presenter for the Maryland General Music Teachers’ Association of MMEA.
-She is a published contributor for The Orff Echo, the scholarly journal for AOSA, and is an AOSA approved teacher educator for recorder and movement pedagogy.
+In addition to serving on the ACEMM board, she is an advisory board member for the Maryland General Music Teachers’ Association of MMEA.
+Kristin is an AOSA approved teacher educator for recorder and movement pedagogy.
 In addition to teaching, she performs as a flutist and maintains a private lesson studio for flute and piano.